kiiran5/Insyde.IO/README.md

 # INSYDE - Web-Based CAD Viewer

 INSYDE is a web-based CAD viewer that allows users to upload, view, and manipulate 3D models (STL/OBJ).
-The project includes authentication features (login/register), file uploads, and a history preview for user interactions.
+The project includes authentication features (login/register), file uploads.
 The frontend is built with React and Three.js, while the backend is developed using Express.js and MongoDB.

 ## Features
 - **User Authentication** (Register/Login)